Udayan-Coding/To-do-Management/Readme.md

   •How to use

-   °Open Command Prompt/Terminal and copy-paste the following command to your terminal.
+   Open Command Prompt/Terminal and copy-paste the following command to your terminal.
-   °Save the file
+   Save the file
-   °Run your file as "Python3 'your file name'" °Follow the commands.
+   Run your file as "Python3 'your file name'"
-   �Done...
+   Follow the commands.
+   Done...